Could Data Unions Reshape Digital Privacy and Ownership of Personal Data in Blockchain?

 Data Union is a DAO framework & crowdselling mechanism that collates users' real-time data in a collective pool and efficiently distributes shares from the revenue when data buyers pay to access their participants' data.
 This framework runs on the xDai chain, enabling cheaper transactions, reasonable decentralization, and mature bridges to the Ethereum mainnet and Binance smart chain.

 Like every other union, a Data Union requires the amalgamation of diverse groups of people to achieve a common purpose - value for data.
-A person's data does not hold substantial value, and an individual is unable to negotiate the price of their data.
+A person's data does not hold substantial value, and an individual cannot negotiate the price of their data.
 Tech companies care about collective data because when combined in a Union Data, this information can aggregate into an attractive product for data buyers to extract insights.
 Data giants like Facebook, Twitter, Google, and Amazon have been able to capture the individual data market by aggregating feeds of personal data into products they easily retail to big data buyers.

 To function seamlessly, Data Unions comprise four underlying technologies: